leylaazari/random_epigram/README.md

 This App prints a random epigram (like the `fortune` command-line tool, but on the web).
 Users can trigger loading another epigram and they can enable/disable automatic reloading.
 In addition, users can add their own epigrams.

-fortune is a simple program that displays random poignant, inspirational, silly or snide phrases from a database of quotations.
+Fortune is a simple program that displays random poignant, inspirational, silly or snide phrases from a database of quotations.
 The fortune command-line utility is part of the fortune-mod package.

+In this project, the random-fortune package was used to generate random epigrams.
+User can save new epigram which will be saved in Localstorage and we have a random boolean constructor that detects whether the epigram should choose between package or localstorage.

 # Demo